-We are, and will upon the consummation of the offering be, a Belgian company with limited liability.
+We are a Belgian company with limited liability.
 Our corporate affairs are governed by our articles of association and by the laws governing companies incorporated in Belgium.
 The rights of shareholders and the responsibilities of members of our board of directors may be different from the rights and obligations of shareholders and boards of directors in companies governed by the laws of U.S. jurisdictions.
 In the performance of its duties, our board is required by Belgian law to consider the interests of our company, its shareholders, its employees and other stakeholders, in all cases with due observation of the principles of reasonableness and fairness.
 It is possible that some of these parties will have interests that are different from, or in addition to, the interests of our shareholders.
-See "Description of Share Capital and Articles of Association - Articles of Association and Other Share Information."